 Let us know if you have any other questions in the comments.

 Can any citrus fruit be sliced and dried?

-Keep an eye on your citrus while it’s in the oven and check in every 30 minutes or so to make sure it’s not burning.
+Keep an eye on your citrus in the oven, and check in every 30 minutes or so to ensure it's not burning.
 Thin slices will dehydrate much faster!

 How long do dried citrus slices last?

-If your orange or other citrus slices have been completely dehydrated and are no longer sticky or have any moisture, then can last for a few years (probably 3 years maximum).
+If your orange or other citrus slices have been completely dehydrated and are no longer sticky or have any moisture, then they can last for a few years (probably three years maximum).

 Can you eat dried orange slices?

 Yes, dried orange slices are edible!
-You can use them as a garnish, in baked goods, or just snack on them.
-They’re especially delicious if you sprinkle them with a little sugar.
+You can use them as a cocktail garnish, in baked goods, or snack on them.
+They're especially delicious if you sprinkle them with a little sugar.

 Do dried orange slices smell?

 Yes, dry oranges make your house smell super citrusy while you bake them and have a delightful subtle scent after they've been dried.